 About Miaio

-Miaio was born from a conversation between a designer and a derivatives trader at a Milan coffee bar in 2020.
-Elena Marchetti, a product designer who had spent years in luxury fashion tech, asked her friend Carlo Benedetti why his Bloomberg terminal looked like it had been designed in 1993.
+Miaio was born from a conversation between a designer and an SRE at a Milan coffee bar in 2020.
+Elena Marchetti, a product designer who had spent years in luxury fashion tech, asked her friend Carlo Benedetti why his Grafana dashboards looked like they had been designed in 1993.
 Carlo laughed — but the question stuck.
-Two weeks later, they had a prototype of a clean, modern options analytics dashboard that Carlo's colleagues actually wanted to use.
+Two weeks later, they had a prototype of a clean, modern infrastructure monitoring dashboard that Carlo's on-call team actually wanted to use.

 The prototype became a company.
-Elena and Carlo assembled a small team that blended deep design expertise with serious quantitative finance knowledge.
-The founding principle was radical focus: every screen, every interaction, every data point had to earn its place.
-If it did not help the trader make a better decision, it was cut.
-This discipline produced interfaces that clients described as "the first trading tool I have ever enjoyed using."
+Elena and Carlo assembled a small team that blended deep design expertise with serious distributed-systems knowledge.
+The founding principle was radical focus: every metric, every alert, every trace had to earn its place.
+If it did not help the operator make a better decision, it was cut.
+This discipline produced interfaces that clients described as "the first observability tool I have ever enjoyed using."

-Five years on, Miaio serves over 150 institutional clients from studios in Milan, Zurich, and New York.
-Our team of 60 designers and engineers ships four products — spanning execution, analytics, portfolio management, and risk — all built on a shared design system that prioritizes whitespace, typographic hierarchy, and purposeful animation.
-We have won three Financial Technology Awards for interface design, but the accolade we value most is a simple one: traders telling us they can finally see their markets clearly.
+Five years on, Miaio serves over 150 engineering organizations from studios in Milan, Zurich, and New York.
+Our team of 60 designers and engineers ships four products — spanning metrics visualization, log analysis, distributed tracing, and incident management — all built on a shared design system that prioritizes whitespace, typographic hierarchy, and purposeful animation.
+We have won three DevOps Excellence Awards for interface design, but the accolade we value most is a simple one: SREs telling us they can finally see their systems clearly.

 Our Mission

-To prove that institutional trading technology can be both powerful and beautiful, by relentlessly removing everything that does not serve the trader.
+To prove that infrastructure observability can be both powerful and beautiful, by relentlessly removing everything that does not serve the operator.

 Our Values